mateo-castrillon/Coffee-Analysis/README.md

 # Coffee Demo

 This repo shows a few samples of image processing anylysis on wet coffe beans.
+It's a free choice project for the final capstone project of th C++ Nanodegree.

 ## How to compile and run